Stakeholder Council Member Bios

 Mary Beth Gustafson, Ed.D.

-Mary Beth Gustafson
+Picture of Mary Beth Gustafson

 Mary Beth Gustafson, Ed.
 D. (Betsy) retired on June 30, 2020, as the Assistant Superintendent for Special Education from the Pocono Mountain School District in Swiftwater, Pennsylvania.
-Dr. Gustafson worked in the Pocono Mountain School District for 29 years as an IST teacher, Educational Consultant, Assistant Principal, and Assistant Superintendent for Special Education.
+Dr. Gustafson worked in the Pocono Mountain School District for 29 years as an IST Teacher, Educational Consultant, Assistant Principal, and Assistant Superintendent for Special Education.
 She is an Adjunct Professor for Drexel University teaching graduate courses in Special Education and related fields.

 Dr. Gustafson is the owner of a consulting company called Hire2Inspire LLC.
 She provides consulting, guidance, and support services to administrators in education to assist them in developing skills to lead their organization with courage, compassion, and confidence.